Transistors

 Harsh Reliability

-Automotive and aerospace duty cycles demand steady operation at high temperature (about 175–220 °C), plus resistance to moisture, vibration, and long service life.
-Use automotive-grade materials, high-temperature molding compounds, silicone gels, advanced ceramic substrates, and durable thermal interface materials, then confirm performance with long-duration heat and power-cycling tests.
+Automotive, aerospace, and industrial duty cycles demand stable operation at elevated temperatures (typically 175–220 °C), along with resistance to moisture, vibration, and long service life.
+This drives the use of automotive-grade materials, high-temperature molding compounds, silicone gels, advanced ceramic substrates, and durable thermal interface materials, validated through extended heat and power-cycling tests.

 Reliability is largely a materials-and-packaging achievement.
 IGBT packages must deliver strong heat flow, clean insulation, and mechanical durability to survive automotive and industrial duty.
 Core requirements include: low thermal resistance; steady performance at high temperature (≈175–220 °C); resistance to moisture, vibration, and long power/thermal cycling; low voids; low-ionic/clean chemistry; good adhesion; corrosion resistance; adequate creepage/clearance; manufacturability and inspection readiness.